Choose the best leadership style for the people and the project that you're leading.

 Laissez-faire – Laissez-faire is a hands-off leadership style that you should use carefully.
 You give team members freedom over how and when they're going to do their work, but you're there if they need resources or help.

 You should only use laissez-faire leadership in the right situations, and you should avoid taking this style to the extreme.
 However, when you're working with someone who is highly skilled, motivated, and intelligent, using this leadership style can be very effective.

 To use laissez-faire successfully, make sure that you delegate the right tasks to the right people.
 A mismatch between the task and the individual will likely mean that the team member needs additional help from you, and that they may not thrive.

 This is a useful framework for deciding which leadership style to use for your situation, but there are several other tools that can give equally valuable perspectives.

-For example, the Hersey-Blanchard Situational Leadership® Theory suggests different leadership styles for individuals with different levels of maturity; and Path Goal Theory looks at leadership styles that are appropriate for different individuals and different situations.
+For example, Path Goal Theory looks at leadership styles that are appropriate for different individuals and different situations.

 Explore all of these before you settle on your preferred leadership style.